The Clothing Industry

 1.

-Ideal Clothiers Ltd. made clothes in their Station Road factory from c1910 to after the Second World War.
+Ideal Clothiers Ltd. made clothes in their Station Road factory from c1910 to 1963.
 It is now used by Sunseeker Windows.

 Click here to read the story of Ideal Clothiers